anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 |===============
 {: #eppfigure2 title='Additional endpoints on the registrar' }

-For authentication to the domain registrar, the registrar-agent uses its LDevID(RegAgt).
+For authentication to the domain registrar, the registrar-agent uses its EE (RegAgt) certificate.
 The provisioning of the registrar-agent LDevID is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means like configuration.
 It is recommended to use short lived registrar-agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

-The registrar-agent will use its LDevID(RegAgt) when establishing a TLS session with the domain registrar for TLS client authentication.
+The registrar-agent will use its EE certificate when establishing a TLS session with the domain registrar for TLS client authentication.
-The LDevID(RegAgt) certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object as defined in {{exchanges_uc2_1}}.
+The EE (RegAgt) certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object as defined in {{exchanges_uc2_1}}.
 Note that this is an additional requirement for issuing the certificate, as {{IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.
 {{RFC8995}} makes a similar requirement.
-In BRSKI-PRM, the SKID is used in favor of providing the complete LDEVID(RegAgt) certificate to accommodate also constraint environments and reduce bandwidth needed for communication with the pledge.
+In BRSKI-PRM, the SKID is used in favor of providing the complete EE (RegAgt) certificate to accommodate also constraint environments and reduce bandwidth needed for communication with the pledge.
 In addition, it follows the recommendation from BRSKI to use SKID in favor of a certificate fingerprint to avoid additional computations.

 Using an LDevID for TLS client authentication of the registrar-agent is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
-The use of the LDevID(RegAgt) allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and to adopt different internal handling accordingly.
+The use of the EE (RegAgt) certificate allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and to adopt different internal handling accordingly.
 If a registrar detects a request that originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
-This may be supported by a specific naming in the SAN (subject alternative name) component of the LDevID(RegAgt) certificate.
+This may be supported by a specific naming in the SAN (subject alternative name) component of the EE (RegAgt) certificate.
 Alternatively, the domain may feature a CA specifically for issuing registrar-agent LDevID certificates.
 This allows the registrar to detect registrar-agents based on the issuing CA.

 As BRSKI-PRM uses authenticated self-contained data objects between the pledge and the domain registrar, the binding of the pledge identity to the requests is provided by the data object signature employing the pledge's IDevID.
 The objects exchanged between the pledge and the domain registrar used in the context of this specifications are JOSE objects.

-In addition to the LDevID(RegAgt), the registrar-agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
+In addition to the EE (RegAgt) certificate, the registrar-agent is provided with the product-serial-number(s) of the pledge(s) to be bootstrapped.
 This is necessary to allow the discovery of pledge(s) by the registrar-agent using mDNS (see {{discovery_uc2_ppa}}) The list may be provided by prior administrative means or the registrar agent may get the information via an interaction with the pledge.
 For instance, {{RFC9238}} describes scanning of a QR code, the product-serial-number would be initialized from the 12N B005 Product Serial Number.